 In addition, airlines are taking extra measures to make it safer to fly.
 These precautions include handing out personal protective equipment like face masks (mandatory to wear throughout the flight on most airlines) and hand sanitiser, and asking passengers to socially distance during boarding.

 Many airlines have stopped their in-flight meals and duty-free services.
 Some airlines are keeping the middle seat empty for social distancing and asking passengers not to leave their seats unless using the toilets.
+Look up your airline’s policies before travelling to the airport, so you have everything you may need.

 That said, airports have introduced a slew of new measures to minimise the risks of flying during coronavirus, such as encouraging online check-in before arriving at the airport or using self-service kiosks, and airport staff taking passengers’ temperatures using touchless thermometers before boarding.
 There are also more hand sanitising stations positioned throughout airports.

-More information on flying during the pandemic:
+More on flying during coronavirus:

 - Tips for flying during coronavirus